writethedocs/www/docs/conf/na/2017/schedule.rst

 Sunday, May 14
 --------------

-Writing Day & Reception will be held at **Crystal Ballroom located at 1332 W Burnside St**.
+The Writing Day, Workshops, & Reception will be held at **Crystal Ballroom located at 1332 W Burnside St**.

 During the day, we'll hold our :doc:`Writing Day documentation